erluxman/kitchensinkdemo/backlog.md

 	- Google Map
 		- If the the google map credentials aren’t available, then show a screenshot of a nice-looking google map, and add explain that Google Maps requires a Google Maps account.
 Add a button that opens  the Google Maps Github page for more information.
 - Labels Form
-	✅ SpanLabel needs longer test to demonstrate that the text wraps.
-Use Lorem ipsum ScaleImageLabel
-  		✅ Add button for user to select a different image
+	ScaleImageLabel
-		❌ Add Selection (using combo box or picker) to change the size of the component (small, medium, large) Floating hint
+		❌ Add Selection (using combo box or picker) to change the size of the component (small, medium, large) -Buttons
-        ✅ This doesn’t seem to demonstrate floating hint’s ability to float.
-When you enter text, the hint should float above the field

--Buttons
 	- Multi Button.
 	    - Create a better example that shows the real-world use-case for MultiButton.